garden-io/garden/docs/reference/module-types/pulumi.md

 # Instead, use pulumi stack references when using the `cacheStatus` config option.
 pulumiVariables: {}

-# Specify one or more paths (relative to the deploy action's root) to YAML files containing pulumi config variables.
+# Specify one or more paths (relative to the deploy action's root) to YAML files containing pulumi configuration.
 #
 # Templated paths that resolve to `null`, `undefined` or an empty string are ignored.
 #